-Gulf Coast Bariatrics with offices in Naples and Fort Myers, follows qualification guidelines published by the National Institute of Health along with other recommendations from national surgical societies.
+Gulf Coast Bariatrics of Fort Myers, follows qualification guidelines published by the National Institute of Health along with other recommendations from national surgical societies.

 Please keep in mind that each person’s situation is unique and it is difficult to give a list of criteria that apply to everyone.
 If you have questions regarding your eligibility for bariatric surgery, we are always available to answer your questions.